Spring training: 2023 changes

+2024 changes

+Although positive feedback had been received about the rules changes during the 2023 season, the 2024 spring training season sparked controversy.
+Nike, MLB's uniform provider, conducted a redesign of player jerseys and pants to allow for better athletic performance.
+Player's last names and numbers decreased in size making the uniforms look unappealing to both players and fans.
+As a result of the backlash, MLB and Nike redesigned the jerseys for the 2025 season to allow for both effective performance and appeal.

+Umpires

+In a predominately male job, the 2024 spring training season saw the first woman umpire since Ria Cortesio in 2007.
+On February 24, Jen Pawol was a field umpire for the Astros and Nationals game.
+She began the game with three innings umpiring third base followed by an additional three innings at both second and first as well.
+CACTI Park of the Palm Beaches hosted 3,655 people to witness history as Pawol umpired a 7-4 Astros victory.
+She credits the women that umpired before her for paving an exciting career path for women in the future.
+She made her MLB debut on August 9, 2025.

-Extended spring training
+Extended North American spring training

 Minor league players participate in spring training following a telescoped schedule that generally lasts from March 1 to 31.
 At its conclusion, most players are assigned to farm team rosters to begin the minor league season.
 However, those players deemed unready for a full-season campaign—through inexperience or injury—are assigned to "extended spring training", a structured program of workouts, rehabilitation sessions, simulated games, and exhibition games based in the major league parent team's minor league training complex.
 If a player is later deemed ready to participate in full-season league action, he is promoted to an appropriate-level farm club.
 When short-season leagues (Rookie league, or previously Class A Short Season) begin play in late June, extended spring training players are assigned to those rosters, placed on the injured list, or released.